 The Hon.
 David Michael MLA, Minister for Ports, formally announced the commencement of construction on 7 September 2023.

-TAMS will begin mobilisation and test piling activities in late 2023, with site office establishment and onshore civil works due to commence in Q1 2024.
+TAMS began mobilisation and seabed testing activities in late 2023, with site office establishment and onshore civil works due to commence in Q4 2024.

 No. KMSB and KMS are entirely unrelated to each other.